All Episodes

 We have Devin Nunes' letter to Rod Rosenstein.

-We will be hitting tonight the president on fire today as it relates to immigration.
+The president on fire today as it relates to immigration.

-Also, the president now taking major steps though that people can have their own health savings accounts through their companies, and the president now is gonna cut back on the omnibus bill.
+Also, the president now taking major steps so that people can have their own health savings accounts through their companies.

-And on top of that, I mean the president is putting troops on the border.
+And on top of that, I mean, the president is putting troops on the border.

 He's doing it all himself.

-It's like action week at the White House.
+It's like Action Week at the White House.